PennLINC/ASLPrep_paper/index.md

 ### Current Project Status

-Published May 2022 in Nature Methods
+Published May 2022 in Nature Methods.
+Code for figures can be found at [PennLINC/aslprep_paper](https://github.com/PennLINC/aslprep)

 ### Dataset